 You have your own dedicated fully enclosed gardens - a real 'cottage' garden for you to enjoy.
 The garden is very private.

-Guests are warmly invited to use the tennis court in the Manor House gardens.
+Guests are warmly invited to use the tennis court in the Manor House gardens, which is available from the 1st April to the 1st October.

 The contemporary kitchen looks out over a second private garden area that is just for guests at the Lodge.